composewell/streamly/README.md

 really simple to complex applications, from streaming to FRP or massively concurrent applications using the same simple and concise abstractions.

-To get a taste of the simplicity and power of the APIs, here is a full program to concurrently and recursively list the contents of a directory
+Here is a simple example to concurrently and recursively list the contents of a directory tree:
-tree:

 ``` haskell
 import Path.IO (listDir, getCurrentDir)